msereniti/nanointl/website/src/pages/index.md

-# nanointl
+---
+pageTitle: nanointl - tiny and robust localization library.

-Resolve all your localization troubles by delegating locales edge cases to translators and be on rise to the occasion.
+description: Resolve all your localization troubles by delegating locales edge cases to translators and be on rise to the occasion.
+---

+{% quick-links %}

-1. [Supercharged with ICU](#message-syntax) – Never give up how to deal with plurals in every single language.
+{% quick-link title="Supercharged with ICU" icon="bolt" href="#message-syntax" description="Never give up how to deal with plurals in every single language." /%}

-2. [Type safe](#strict-typings) – {variables_interpolations} are analyzed with TypeScript Template Literal Types.
+{% quick-link title="Type safe" icon="safety" href="#strict-typings" description="{variables_interpolations} are analyzed with TypeScript Template Literal Types." /%}

-3. [Extendable with Plugins](#writing-own-plugin) – Provides basic plugins and allows to unlock unlimited power with your own.
+{% quick-link title="Extendable with Plugins" icon="plugins" href="#writing-own-plugin" description="Provides basic plugins and allows to unlock unlimited power with your own." /%}

-4. [Small and fast](#benchmarks) – Core functionality takes less then 2.7kb of your app bundle.
+{% quick-link title="Small and fast" icon="rocket" href="#benchmarks" description="Core functionality takes less then 2.7kb of your app bundle." /%}

+{% /quick-links %}

 ## Installation